Normal English vs IELTS English: Vocabulary, Examples

 Synonyms and Antonyms

-Normal English Speaking involves casual conversations, informal discussions, and everyday interactions.
-On the other hand, the IELTS English Speaking requires engaging in structured interviews, delivering short talks, and participating in formal discussions on various topics in the IELTS speaking section.
+Normal English Speaking involves casual conversations, informal discussions and everyday interactions.
+On the other hand, the IELTS English Speaking requires engaging in structured interviews, delivering short talks and participating in formal discussions on several topics in IELTS speaking section.

 IELTS Speaking Vocabulary